 Applying for Committee Membership

-Nominations are accepted throughout the year, but the deadline for consideration is 15 November, with the new committee rosters announced the following Spring.
 Each candidate may be expected to have their employer approval and support to travel to two meetings a year.
-Committee terms are for one year but may be renewed up to three consecutive years.
+Committee terms run from 1 May – 30 April and may be renewed up to three consecutive years.

 Adaptive Structures Technical Committee